varnish/Varnish-Book/varnish_book.rst

 .. class:: handout

 Figure # shows a block diagram of the Varnish architecture.
-The diagram shows the dataflow between the principal parts of Varnish.
+The diagram shows the data flow between the principal parts of Varnish.

 The central block is the Varnish daemon that is contained in the ``varnishd`` binary program.
 ``varnishd`` creates a new child process mainly for security reasons.